Minibattle/Super-Mario-3D-All-Stars-Deluxe/Readme.md

 - Super Mario 3D Land.cci

 > [!IMPORTANT]
-> The file types for Sunshine, galaxy 1, galaxy 2, and 3d land mutch match.
+> The file types for Sunshine, galaxy 1, galaxy 2, and 3d land must match.
 If you have a .3ds file for 3D land, you can simply rename it to .cci

 # Step 1
 Extract the folder somewhere you'd like to keep it, and open the "data" folder, then the "ROMS" folder.